The Pohozaev identity for mixed local-nonlocal operator: Introduction and Results

 where $a_1, a_2\geq 0$, $s_1, s_2\in (0,1)$, $F$ is in $C^{1,1}_{\loc}(\R^2)$ satisfying $F(0,0)=0$.
 Then

 where

 \end{thm}

 For $a=0$, \eqref{ET-01A} reduces to the classical Pohozaev identity which was first proved by Pohozaev in his seminal work \cite{Poh}.
 Since then, Pohozaev identity has played a key role in the development of nonlinear partial differential equation, particularly in the context of nonexistence of nontrivial solutions.
-Recently, Ros-Oton and Serra established the Pohozaev identity for the fractional Laplace operator in \cite{RS14}.
-Unlike the standard Laplace operator, the solution corresponding to the fractional Laplacian with Dirichlet boundary conditions behaves like $(\dist(\cdot, \partial\Omega))^s$ near the boundary (see \cite{RS14a}).
-Consequently, the term $\frac{\partial u}{\partial\nu}$ on the right hand side of \eqref{ET-01A} gets replaced by $\frac{ u}{(\dist(\cdot, \partial\Omega))^s}$ in the case of fractional Laplacian.
+Recently, Ros-Oton and Serra established the Pohozaev identity for the fractional Laplace operator in \cite{RS14}, see also \cite{RSV} for extension to the anisotropic integro-differential operators of order $2s$.
+Unlike the standard Laplace operator, the solution corresponding to the fractional Laplacian with a Dirichlet boundary condition behaves like $(\dist(\cdot, \partial\Omega))^s$ near the boundary (see \cite{RS14a}).
+Consequently, the term $\frac{\partial u}{\partial\nu}$ on the right-hand side of \eqref{ET-01A} gets replaced by $\frac{ u}{(\dist(\cdot, \partial\Omega))^s}$ in the case of fractional Laplacian.
 Very recently, there has been significant interest in mixed local-nonlocal operators to better understand the interplay between local and nonlocal components \cite{AC21,BDVV,BDVV2,BDVV3,BDVV4,BMS22,BM24,DM24,GK22,MS23,MZ21}.
-For the problem \eqref{E1.1}, it has been shown that $u\in C^{1}(\bar\Omega)$ and $\frac{ u}{(\dist(\cdot, \partial\Omega))^s}$ is H\"{o}lder continuous in $\bar\Omega$ \cite{BDVV3,BMS22}.
+For the problem \eqref{E1.1}, it has been shown that $u\in C^{1}(\bar\Omega)$ and $\frac{ u}{\dist(\cdot, \partial\Omega)}$ is H\"{o}lder continuous in $\bar\Omega$ \cite{BDVV3,BMS22}.
 Similar result has also been established for a class of nonlinear Pucci type integro-differential operators \cite{MS23}.
+Let us also mention the recent work \cite{GCAG} which establishes Pohozaev-type identity in the whole space $\Rn$ for quasilinear local-nonlocal operators.